sestsom/stefansommarsjo.com/content/posts/linux-with-xfce.md

 +++
 author = "Stefan Sommarsjö"
-title = "Linux with xfc"
+title = "Linux with XFCE"
 date = "2023-02-15"
 description = "Linux with xfce running on my laptop is awesome" thumbnail = ""